November 3rd Election Information

 However, due to COVID-19, Chapter 45 of the Acts of 2020 permits any registered voter staying in their home or avoiding their polling place as a precautionary measure in response to COVID-19 to be eligible to request an Absentee Ballot.
 The application is available here: Absentee Ballot Application.

 Any registered voter who would like to vote in person, but does not want to come to the polls, can vote early in person at the Town Offices at 16 Lincoln Road.
-Early Voting for the September 1st Primary will be available from August 22nd to August 28th.
-On Saturday August 22 and Sunday August 23, the Town Offices will be open from 9 am until 1 pm to allow for Early Voting.
-During the week, Early Voting will be available during our office hours from 8:30 am to 4:30 pm.
-On Thursday August 27, additional Early Voting hours will be available from 8:30 am to 7 pm.
+Early Voting for the November 3rd Election will be available from October 17th to October 30th.
+Specific Early Voting hours are listed below.

-Last Day to Register to Vote in the September 1, 2020 Primary
+Last Day to Register to Vote in the November 3rd Election

-The State Primary will be held on September 1, from 7:00 am to 8:00 pm.
-For those residents not yet registered, the last day to Register to Vote in this election is Saturday August 22, 2020.
+The State Election will be held on November 3, from 7:00 am to 8:00 pm.
+For those residents not yet registered, the last day to Register to Vote in this election is Saturday, October 24, 2020.

 To register to vote online, or to see if you are already registered, check here: https://www.sec.state.ma.us/ovr/